 In North America, you'll find Cathay Pacific flights from Boston (BOS), Chicago (ORD), Los Angeles (LAX), New York City (JFK), San Francisco (SFO), Toronto (YYZ), and Vancouver (YVR).
 Not all flights operate daily, so you may want to check Google Flights to see which days Cathay Pacific flies your route before looking for availability.

-It’s worth noting that availability in first class is rare – and even when it is bookable – finding more than one Cathay Pacific first class seat at a time is next to impossible.
-Therefore, you’ll likely have to travel solo or fly in a different cabin than your travel companion if you want to book a first class seat and fly on the same flight.
+It's worth noting that availability in first class is rare – and even when it is bookable – finding more than one Cathay Pacific first class seat at a time is next to impossible.
+That means you'll likely have to travel solo or fly in a different cabin than your travel companion if you want to book a first class seat and fly on the same flight.

 Fiji Airways Business Class to Fiji, Australia, or New Zealand